The adventure of being a Portuguese #Lisbon 1

 From the pink street, you can head parallel to the river to get to the main square of the city, Praça do Comércio, or the “square of trade“.
 You may be wondering why is it called that?
 Because in the past it was the place where the ships return from expeditions and carried out any trade and exchange of products in this place.
 The two columns at the end of the square represent the “door” to the river and the ocean.
 This was the port of the merchants.
 I advise you to come here one of the evenings you have with a bottle of Portuguese wine and enjoy the beautiful view of the April 25 Bridge in the company of some street musician.

-After a pleasant stay in the square, you head to the Arc de Triumph, about which you can find more infromation here.
+After a pleasant stay in the square, you head to the Arc de Triumph, about which you can find more information here.
 From here, you can head to the main street of Augusta, where you will find many shops and restaurants.

-From Augusta, head straight two parallel streets uphill (west) to get to the Carmelo Monastery, where you can find an interesting archeological museum with international artifacts.
+From Augusta, head straight two parallel streets uphill (west) to get to the Carmelo Monastery, where you can find an interesting archaeological museum with international artefacts.
 The monastery is known for having no roof because of the greatest earthquake in European history, in 1755 with a magnet 9 on Richter.